Croatian Air Force Legion: Organization

+Eastern Front

-Fighter operations over the Eastern Front 1941-44
+Fighter operations

 One squadron of the Fighter Wing was sent to the area of Furth, Germany, for training, the other to Herzogenaurach Airfield, nearby.
-Training commenced on July 19, 1941, on Arado Ar 96 and Messerschmitt Bf 109D aircraft, and lasted to the end of September 1941 at which time the Legionnaires were deemed ready for the Eastern Front and were equipped with various models of the Messerschmitt 109 fighter.
+Training commenced on July 19, 1941, on Arado Ar 96 and Messerschmitt Bf 109D aircraft, and lasted to the end of September 1941 at which time the Legionnaires were deemed ready for the Eastern Front and were equipped with various models of the Messerschmitt Bf 109 fighter.
 During the course of their training, the men had been issued Luftwaffe uniforms adorned with the Croatian armshield and the Croatian Airforce Legion badge on the right breast pocket.

-The Squadron received the official designation '15.(Kroatische)/JG 52', and arrived to its first Eastern Front airfield on October 6, 1941, near Poltava.
-On 9 October 1941, the Squadron has its first taste of action, when, in the Ahtijevka-Krasnograd area, a Soviet R10 was shot down.
+The Squadron received the official designation 15.(Kroatische)/JG 52, and arrived at its first Eastern Front airfield on October 6, 1941, near Poltava.
+On 9 October 1941, the Squadron had its Soviet R10 shot down in the Ahtijevka-Krasnograd area.
 The kill was given to the German liaison pilot to the Squadron, Lt.
 Baumgarten.
 The Squadron was transferred at the end of October 1941 to Taganrog, and stayed in this area till 1 December 1941.
-The first kill by a Croatian pilot occurred in this time period by Captain Ferencina, and the second by Lt.Colonel Dzal.
+The first kill by a Croatian pilot occurred in this time period by Captain Ferencina, and the second by Lt.
+Colonel Dzal.

 On 1 December 1941, the Squadron transferred to Marinpol.
 Attacks were made on Soviet armoured columns around Pokorovskoje, Matvejeva, Kurgan, Jeiska and Uspenskoje, and on the railway line Marinpol-Stalino.
 As well, the Squadron escorted German bombers on their missions.
 By the end of January 1942, the Squadron had shot down 23 Soviet airplanes (of this, four were MIG-3 fighters).
 At the end of March 1942, the Squadron received a telegrams from the Commander of 4.Fliegerkorp, General Flugbeil, and the Commander of 4.Luftflotte, Colonel-General Lohr, congratulating them on their successes.
 In April 1942, the Squadron flew escort missions for Stuka bombers, guarded the Marinpol airfield, and strafed Soviet troops in the Azov Sea area.
 Nine more Soviet airplanes were shot down in this period.

 In May, the Squadron was transferred first to the Crimea, and shortly thereafter, to the Artemovka-Konstantinovka region.
 From this base of operation, the Squadron flew escort missions for bombers attacking Sevastopol and patrolled the Azov Sea area.
 Four more Soviet planes were downed, and a Soviet patrol boat was also sunk.
-From the end of May, till 21 June 1942 (the date of the Squadron's 1000 flight), 21 more Soviet planes were shot down.
+From the end of May, till 21 June 1942 (the date of the Squadron's 1,000 flight), 21 more Soviet planes were shot down.
 From this date till the end of July 1942, 69 more aircraft are shot down.